Ruskivotka/RedM-maps/README.md

 #################################################################################

 Feel free to use them on your server.
-DO NOT try to sell them for other people.
+DO NOT try to sell them to other people.

 #################################################################################